Anthosachne scabra

 Anthosachne scabra is a species of true grass of the tribe Triticeae.
-This species is endemic to New Zealand.
+This species is found in New Zealand and Australia.

 Description

 A. scabra is an open, hairy grass with long drooping inflorescences with more-or-less straight awned spikelets.
 Its branching can be intravaginal and extravaginal.
 Culms are less than 1.5 m, slender, and often curved.
 They bare up to 6–12 spikelets which are 40-55 mm long (or 15-35 mm long not including awns), each with 5–10 florets.
-The lemma bares a long, scabrid, straight awn 30-50 mm long.
+The lemma bears a long, scabrid, straight awn 30-50 mm long.

 In New Zealand, A. scabra is most similar to A. solandri, from which it can be distinguished by its long, slender, curved culms; green coarsely hirsute rather than glaucous leaf-blades; and blunt, truncate to retuse palea apexes, rather than pointed bifid apexes.
 Its awns are normally straight, rather than recurved.

 Distribution

 A. scabra is endemic to Australia, and is found in Queensland, Victoria, Tasmania, South Australia, New South Wales, and Western Australia.

 In New Zealand, A. scabra was long believed to be native, under the name Elymus rectisetus, but has more recently been recognised as naturalised, likely from grass seed imported from Australia.
 It is likely to have been a very early naturalisation, with some records dating back to 1843.

 In New Zealand, it is found throughout the North Island, but is rare in Waikato and Northland.
 In the South Island, it is found throughout, but is rare in Westland and Southland, and absent from Fiordland.

 The type location is unknown, but was somewhere in Tasmania, likely between Recherche Bay and D'Entrecasteaux Channel to Storm Bay and the Derwent River estuary as far as Glenorchy Rivulet.